Download for linux

 Note

-• You must have xdg-utils and python ≥ 2.6 installed on your system before running the installer.
+• You must have xdg-utils, wget, xz-utils and python installed on your system before running the installer.

-• There is no uninstaller.
-Simply deleting the installation directory will remove 99% of all installed files.
+• You can uninstall calibre by running sudo calibre-uninstall.
+Alternately, simply deleting the installation folder will remove 99% of the installed files.

-Change /opt above to whatever directory you want calibre automatically installed to.
+• You can change the folder calibre is installed into from the default (/opt) like this: Change /opt above to whatever folder you want calibre automatically installed to.

-If you wish to revert to an earlier calibre release or download a calibre upgrade manually, download the tarball of that release from Sourceforge (choose the i686 version for 32 bit machines and the x86_64 version for 64 bit machines).
-Assuming you installed calibre in /opt/calibre, run the following command:
+If you wish to revert to an earlier calibre release or download a calibre upgrade manually, download the tarball of that release from here (choose the 32-bit or 64-bit version, as appropriate).
+Assuming you want calibre in /opt/calibre, run the following command, changing the path to calibre-tarball.txz below as appropriate:

 Source install